 Healthy Moms provides services for women who are pregnant and/or have children who are 6 years old or younger and who meet medical necessity for Outpatient or Intensive Outpatient substance use disorder treatment.

 Per California state regulations, admission preference will be given to pregnant women using substances and to intravenous drug users.

 Call Beacon Health Options to complete a brief screening and connect with a SUD treatment provider who offers the level of care that fits your needs.
 DHHS staff will connect with you during the call to schedule an assessment should you be referred to DHHS’s Healthy Moms program.

 TTY users call 800-735-2929 or 711

-It is easy to access services.
+It is easy to access services once you have been referred to our program.
 Come to 2910 H St. in Eureka to pick up an admission packet or call 707-441-5220 to have one mailed or emailed to you.
-Applications can be returned prior to or during your assessment.
+Fill out the packet and return it prior to or during your SUD assessment.

 - Outpatient: Twice weekly groups with focus on psychoeducation and stabilization of life circumstances.
 Evaluation, education and case management, including primary assessment of substance use, and assessment of possible mental health, parenting, housing, legal and medical issues.

 - Intensive Outpatient: Intensive outpatient treatment classes and groups are provided four days a week and focus on aspects of recovery, including relapse prevention, codependency, assertive communication, emotional recovery, goal setting, stress management, spirituality and effects of substance abuse on the family.
 Parenting classes are also included in the weekly treatment schedule and focus on topics such as child development and positive discipline.
 Case management and individual sessions are also available as needed, and workshops on child and maternal health are offered.
 Participants are required to participate in the on-site childcare as a way to help them to practice positive interactions with their children.